 In June 2017, the GASB issued Statement No. 87, Leases.
 This statement changes the recognition requirements for certain lease assets and liabilities for leases that are currently classified as operating leases.
-The statement will become effective for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
+The statement will become effective for fiscal years beginning after June 15, 2021, and was adopted by the County in 2022.